 It’s that time of year in the piano world when the biggest buzzword is “recital.”
 Whether you’re hosting your first recital or your 10th, the goal is always this: Make sure that every student has a memorable and enjoyable experience.
-This means that students need to feel comfortable with the piece they’re going to perform!

 So, what is the purpose of a recital?